the church's morning prayer

 - This prophecy immediately precedes the Bible's account of the first Christmas, and praying this prayer has proven a good way to prepare to meet Christ in a new way during the Christmas season.

-Although most of you are not obligated to pray Zechariah's canticle each day, pray it today and each day of the Christmas season.
+Although most of you are not obligated to pray Zechariah's canticle each day, pray it today and each day of the Christmas season and into the new millennium.
 You may decide to pray this prayer forever as Jesus guides your "feet into the way of peace" (Lk 1:79).

 Prayer: Jesus, may I make any sacrifice necessary to give You myself as Your Christmas gift.